 Warhol’s affiliates provide an interesting contrast to his Superstars, his band of countercultural, in-house celebrities.
 While the latter attempted to buck established cultural systems, whether they be Hollywood or heteronormativity, the former often worked within standard channels to obtain formal artistic training, seek investment in business ventures, or secure space for galleries.
 In a way, they worked within the system instead of being outside agitators.
 However, they still managed to upset certain preconceptions about art by participating in the Warhol project and having the clout to give greater exposure and variety to it.
 Ultimately, a deep dive into the figures Warhol associated himself with is crucial in understanding the Warhol legacy.

-Notes on Publishers
+Notes on Andy Warhol’s Publishers:

 Andy Warhol produced thousands of prints over the course of his career.
 In order to accomplish such a technically complex feat, Warhol needed the aid of dedicated publishers able to create large quantities of screenprints with subtle variations in color.
-To this goal, Warhol himself established Factory Additions in 1967, starting with the publication of his famous Marilyn Monroe series and continuing with portfolios of his Campbell’s Soup cans, Flowers, and the Cows.
-The company ceased operations in 1974, after which, the similarly named Andy Warhol Enterprises, Inc. was created, continuing to produce an increasing amount of portraiture.
+To this goal, Warhol himself established Factory Additions in 1967, starting with the publication of his famous Marilyn Monroe series and continuing with portfolios of his Campbell’s Soup cans, Flowers, and Cows.
+The company ceased operations in 1974, after which, the similarly named Andy Warhol Enterprises, Inc. was created, continuing to produce an increasing amount of Pop Art imagery.